Prompt Stealing Attacks Against Text-to-Image Generation Models: Preliminary Analysis

 As mentioned before, each prompt consists of a subject and several prompt modifiers.
 Thus, we further decompose prompts in \dataset into subjects and prompt modifiers.
 Concretely, we split each prompt by commas.
 The first part is regarded as the subject according to~\cite{O22,LC22}, while the rest are treated as prompt modifiers.
-We standardize the format of some modifiers, e.g., ``8 k'' to ``8k,'' ``3 d'' to ``3d.''
-We also remove the style-evocation words, including ``in the style of,'' ``inspired by,'' ``art by,'' ``in style of,'' and ``trending on,'' etc. In the end, we obtain 77,616 prompt modifiers. \autoref{figure:dataset_overview} depicts some samples from the dataset.
-To facilitate research in this field, we will release \dataset as well as our code to academia.
+We standardize the format of some modifiers, e.g., ``3 d'' to ``3d.''
+We also remove the style-evocation words, including ``in the style of,'' ``inspired by,'' ``trending on,'' etc. In the end, we obtain 77,616 prompt modifiers. \autoref{figure:dataset_overview} depicts some samples from the dataset.